How to improve First Call Resolution in your Contact Centre

 So how are you supposed to ensure customers get to the right place the first time?

-It recognizes both what they are saying and their intent.
+It recognises both what they are saying and their intent.

 With NLU you turn your IVR from a maze into an asset as customers are more likely to be directed to the right resource quickly and without error.